aaronicsubstances/bridge-arithmetic/README.md

   - multiplication by grid method (aka grid multiplication).
 - Division of whole numbers
   - by trial and error: keep multiplying divisor by educated guesses, until a guess is found which gives a nonnegative remainder less than the divisor.
-    One benefit of being aware of this procedure is that, it is always present as a step in the other more efficient procedures for division.
+    One benefit of being aware of this procedure is that, it is always present as a step in all other more efficient procedures for division.
   - division by chunking (aka division by partial quotients method).

 ## Algebra Topics

-Algebra parts of early algebra proposal are arithmetic expression evaluation and equation solving.
+Algebra parts of early algebra proposal are algebraic expression evaluation and equation solving.

 - expression evaluation (aka "substitution") mainly involving only the four basic arithmetic operations
   - includes drilling in convention of concatenation for multiplication